bramratz/BINF6410-assignment-2/README.md

 **4. Example installation of a tool**

-  **a.** Untar Samtools, HTSlib, and BCFtools using the following command:
+ * **A.** Untar Samtools, HTSlib, and BCFtools using the following command:

   `tar -vxjf htslib-1.9.tar.bz2`

-  **b.** Then we run the following command which gets the specific system you are using ready for building the program by ensuring all dependencies are present:
+ * **B.** Then we run the following command which gets the specific system you are using ready for building the program by ensuring all dependencies are present:

   `./configure --prefix=path/to/installation/destination/`

-  **c.** Next we want to build the software using the steps outlined in the makefile included in the download by running:
+ * **C.** Next we want to build the software using the steps outlined in the makefile included in the download by running:

   `make`

-  **d.** Laslty to install the software we run the following command:
+ * **D.** Laslty to install the software we run the following command:

   `make install`